ember-learn/guides-source/guides/release/typescript/core-concepts/invokables.md

 }
 ```

-Now, let’s expand on this example to give callers the ability to apply attributes to the audio element with an `Element`:
+Now, let's expand on this example to give callers the ability to apply attributes to the audio element with an `Element`:

 ```typescript {data-filename="app/components/audio-player.ts" data-diff="+10"}
 import Component from '@glimmer/component';